Explore Jobs

 Nov.
 14, 2022

-Here is a summary of our findings for the highest-paying types of waitresses:
+Here are the findings for the highest-paying types of waitresses:

-• Caterer/Server is the highest-paid type of waitress with an average salary of $33,737 and an average hourly rate of $16.22.
+• Caterer/Server ranks as the highest-paid type of waitress, with an average salary of $33,737 and an hourly rate of $16.22.

-• The second highest-paying type of waitress is bartender server, with an average salary of $32,591.
+• The second highest-paying role is Bartender Server, earning an average of $32,591 annually.

 Background

-Here are the top salaries for different types of waitresses:
+Here are the top salaries for various types of waitresses:

 1. Caterer/Server